AutoxingTech/axbot_restbook/docs/reference/app_store.md

 ]
 ```

-## Firmware Install
+## Firmware Installation

-Unlike normal packages, firmware packages do not require download package beforehand.
-It will automatically download and install firmware packages.
+Unlike standard packages, firmware packages do not need to be downloaded beforehand; they are automatically downloaded and installed in a single step.

 ```bash
 curl -X POST \